Frequently Asked Questions

 3. I'd like to propose at the Empire State Building.
 Is that ok?

 Absolutely!
-We recommend proposing when our saxophonist is on the 86th Floor Observatory (Thursdays through Saturdays, 10 p.m. to 1 a.m.).
+We recommend proposing when our musician, Tony DePaolo, is on the 86th Floor Observatory (Thursdays through Saturdays – please reach out to firstname.lastname@example.org for exact hours).
 You may request your special song to help set the mood.
 Unfortunately, we cannot accommodate requests to close down the Observatory for proposals.

 Have Another Question?